Lecture 2

 We introduced you to the course toolkit.

-repositories and started making some updates in your Quarto documents.
+You cloned your ae repositories and started making some updates in your Quarto documents.

 You commited and pushed your changes back.